Category: Baseball

 Ryan Zimmerman and the Curse of the Goose

-On June 23rd Washington Nationals star third baseman Ryan Zimmerman went out with a hamstring injury that may sideline him for the rest of the season.
-The effect on the team’s play was astonishing.
-At the close of play on August 1st the comparable W-L statistics were:
+On 23 June 2014 Washington Nationals star third baseman Ryan Zimmerman went out with a hamstring injury that may sideline him for the rest of the season.
+The effect on the team's play was astonishing.
+Postscript: he was soon back, and stayed on the roster until he retired in 2021.
+He was not Goose Goslin, however.

 Read More Read More